bitovi/ai-coding-agent/README.md

 ## MCP Proxy

 The AI Coding Agent includes a built-in HTTP proxy for MCP servers.
-This allows tools like GitHub Copilot to connect to MCP servers through your instance, handling authentication and providing secure access to services like Jira.
+This allows tools like GitHub Copilot to connect to MCP servers through your instance, handling authentication and providing secure access to services that only support dynamic PKCE authorization like Jira.

 ### Setup Steps